evolyob/influkEhsec/Audit/nfr.md

 - What is the disaster recovery plan, and how does it ensure continued availability in case of catastrophic failures or natural disasters?
 - What are the Plans for redundancy/failover/High Availability mechanisms to ensure availability with in a Data Center ?
 - What are the Plans for redundancy/failover/High Availability mechanisms to ensure availability across Data Centers ?
-- What is the system&apos;s recovery time objective (RTO), or the maximum allowable downtime in case of a failure?
+- What is the system's recovery time objective (RTO), or the maximum allowable downtime in case of a failure?
 How is it achieved ?

 ### Backup
-- What is the system&apos;s recovery point objective (RPO), or the maximum amount of data loss period in case of a failure?
+- What is the system's recovery point objective (RPO), or the maximum amount of data loss period in case of a failure?
 How is it achieved ?
 - What measures are in place to maintain data integrity and prevent data corruption or loss during components failures or disaster?

 ### Databases
-- Describe the system&apos;s backup and restore procedures, including the frequency of backups and testing of the restore process
+- Describe the system's backup and restore procedures, including the frequency of backups and testing of the restore process

 ### Support with SLA
 - The solution should support use of databases to store user data, and the database must be reliable, scalable, and secure.
 The solution should support applying the required data protection controls at the database levels.